San Antonio Medical Malpractice Lawyer

 - Anesthesia errors

 - Healthcare-acquired infections

-Why Choose the Medical Malpractice Attorneys at the Law Offices of Pat Maloney?
+Why Choose the San Antonio Medical Malpractice Lawyers at the Law Offices of Pat Maloney?

 When you or a loved one are suffering due to the careless or negligent actions of medical providers, you need to secure an attorney you can trust.
 The medical malpractice lawyers at the Law Offices of Pat Maloney have been representing clients in this area since 1953.

 - At The Law Offices of Pat Maloney, we have more than 65 years of combined legal experience in all areas of personal injury law, including malpractice cases.